Stu Miller: Career and honors

-Pitching Style
+Pitching style

 Miller's "Butterfly Man" nickname came around as a result of his ability to fool hitters with a slow curveball.
+He was also known as "Mr. Shoulders" and "Mr. Head" because of his deceptive body motions.
+Manager and former all-star catcher Birdie Tebbetts attributed Miller's success to being the slowest of all slow-ball pitchers.

 His fastball only topped out in the 80-mph range, but Miller relied on a deceptive delivery to get batters out.
 "He was the epitome of an off-speed pitcher, but he could get people out," teammate Eddie Watt said of Miller.
 "He had just tremendous deception and no fear at all."
 According to Miller, a catcher told him he could catch his pitches with pliers.
 "Really, my fastball was in the mid-80s, at most, and the changeup was a good 8 mph less.
 But both pitches looked the same, which was the secret to my deception," Miller said.

 Death

 Miller died January 4, 2015, at his home in Cameron Park, California, aged 87 after a brief illness.